Hello All,

 Let me give you a specific example:

-So that means that employee 'A' would be working till 13 March 2017 as his notice period states and therefore he gets paid till 13 Mar 2017.
-In this period he would be assisting in the smooth transition of his work and responsibilities to the person who takes over his role Or hire some1 and train him.
+So that means that employee 'A' would be working until 13 March 2017 as his notice period states, and therefore he gets paid until 13 Mar 2017.
+In this period, he would be assisting in the smooth transition of his work and responsibilities to the person who takes over his role or hire someone and train him.

-My question is - Should i pay him the complete salary or i should deduct the other 18 days salary from his last month salary?
+My question is - Should I pay him the complete salary, or should I deduct the other 18 days' salary from his last month's salary?

-The employee is demanding to give him the full salary & also requesting for fake salary slips were his salary has to be given 2k increment.
+The employee is demanding to be given the full salary and also requesting fake salary slips where his salary has to be shown with a 2k increment.

 Please advise.
 Waiting in anticipation.